 In my business I never ask anyone to do anything I don’t do.
 It’s an integrity thing for me.
 I’m sort of a put-your-money-where-your-mouth-is type of gal.
 After all, people don’t do what you say.
 They do what you do.

-How can I ask my client to dare to launch their new business idea, have a candid conversation in a key relationship at work or home, apply for their dream career, let go of a past hurt, speak before a 1000 people or bungee jump, if I haven’t done it myself?
+How can I ask my client to dare to launch their new business idea, have a candid conversation in a key relationship at work or home, apply for their dream career, let go of a past hurt, speak before a 1000 people or bungee jump, in short –play full out — if I haven’t done it myself?

 Taking on others’ dares means my comfort zone is constantly stretched.
 But I didn’t always dare myself.